internetfriendsforever/workshops.today/tutorials/ppp.md

 ### Calculations

-As you may already have noticed, we are defining the position of each black square to be:
+As you may already have noticed, we have defined the position of each black square to be:

 ```javascript
 var x = column * 20